 - Translating Website Tags from Universal Analytics to Google Analytics 4

 - Differences between Traditional Google Analytics and Google Analytics 4

-- 5 Best Practices for Creating Your Events and Parameters in a Google Analytics App + Web Property
+- 5 Best Practices for Creating Your Events and Parameters in Google Analytics 4

-- Validating Google Analytics for Firebase With Debug Mode
+- Validating Google Analytics 4 With Debug Mode

 - Should I add Google Tag Manager to my Mobile Apps?